aetilley/pcfg/README.txt

 First, preferably, we obtain a manually annotated tree-bank of sentences in our corpus (a special case being of course that our corpus was just the raw text from some tree-bank).
-From this it should not be too hard to write a program that reads this treebank in its local format and outputs a counts file.
+From this it should not be too hard to write a program that reads this treebank in its local format and outputs a counts file or another tree-bank (see UNIV_COUNTS and UNIV_TREE formats).

 The second alternative is to use yet another parser on our corpus to get sufficient semantic information to write your counts file.
-(It might be interesting to experiment with bootstrapping these parser objects or generally treating them as weak learners for some ensemble method.)
+(It might be interesting to experiment with boosting PCFG objects or more generally treating them as weak learners for some ensemble method.)

 ***